taostat/taostats-docs/docs/Bittensor/tokenomics/uniswap-v3.md

 metadata:
   robots: index
 ---
-In summer 2025, uniswapV3 features will be added to Bittensor.

 # Introduction

 Every Subnet has a [Subnet Pool](doc:subnet-pools) that is used to exchage tao for the subnet alpha.
 Prior to uniswapv3, all liquidity was added by token emission (each block, tao\_in from the % of tao distributed to the subnet and an equal value of alpha\_in.).
 Staking would add tao and reduce alpha, while unstaking would inxrease alpha and remove tao.